 Propaganda: information, especially of a biased or misleading nature, used to promote or publicize a particular political cause or point of view

 Just four corporations now control more than 60% of the global supply of seeds and pesticides.
 Public oversight of their activities is crucial for a safe and healthy food supply.
 Yet all of these companies – Monsanto/Bayer, DowDuPont, Syngenta/ChemChina and BASF – have documented histories of hiding the health risks and environmental harms of their products.
-Since their records do not inspire trust, they rely on third-party allies to promote and defend their products.
+Since their records do not inspire trust, these companies rely on third-party allies to promote and defend their products.

-The public has a right to know about the groups and people who work with industry to push industry agendas.
-U.S. Right to Know has uncovered many documents that shine light on how corporations work behind the scenes with professors, journalists, regulators and front groups to promote genetically engineered foods and pesticides, and to keep those products unregulated.
+The public has a right to know about the industry ties of industry PR and lobbying aides.
+U.S. Right to Know has uncovered many documents that shine light on how the hidden corporate connections of front groups, academics, journalists and regulators who oppose transparency and public health protections for genetically engineered foods and pesticides.
 The following fact sheets provide more information:

 Funded largely by right-wing foundations that push climate science denial, the Independent Women’s Forum also partners with Monsanto, defends toxic chemicals in food and consumer products and argues against laws that would curb the power of corporations.
 IWF got its start in 1991 as an effort to defend now Supreme Court Justice (and former Monsanto attorney) Clarence Thomas as he faced sexual harassment charges.
 The group also defended Supreme Court Justice Brett Kavanaugh in the face of sexual assault allegations, and described Kavanaugh as a “champion of women.“